flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 </p>

-RoPE has negligible overhead on all 4 GPUs, especially for RTX 6000 Ada and RTX 4090 GPU which has strong CUDA Cores performance (RoPE requires `sin`/`cos` computation that can only be accelerated with Tensor Cores).
+RoPE has negligible overhead on all 4 GPUs, especially for RTX 6000 Ada and RTX 4090 GPU which has strong CUDA Cores performance (RoPE requires `sin`/`cos` computation that can not be accelerated with Tensor Cores).

 ### Low-Precision Attention